 - Emergency access.

-NordPass Premium has a great range of features and generous allowances with its unlimited storage, unlimited sharing, and use across up to 6 devices simultaneously.
+NordPass Premium has a great range of features and generous allowances with its unlimited storage, unlimited sharing, and use on an unlimited amount of devices simultaneously.

 However, if you’re not concerned about cool extra features, NordPass Premium is a decent option.
 It’s a secure, simple, and easy-to-use password manager that you can use across multiple devices.

-Dashlane also comes with a VPN and secure file storage for up to 10 users, whereas 1Password’s plan includes family-friendly vault-sharing options, and it’s the only password manager that offers the ability to add an unlimited number of additional users for a small extra fee each.
+Dashlane also comes with a VPN, whereas 1Password’s plan includes family-friendly vault-sharing options, and it’s the only password manager that offers the ability to add an unlimited number of additional users for a small extra fee each.